tomasr/winterdom.com/_posts/2018-07-23-aks-azure-files-permissions.md

 apparently this is not possible with the Kubernetes model (or simply unsupported by the Azure Files plugin).

 __Update:__ Posted some additional findings [here]({% post_url 2018-07-26-azurefile-persistent-volumes-retain-issue %})

+## Getting fixed!

+__Update 2018-11-15__: Looks like this issue is [finally fixed](https://github.com/kubernetes/kubernetes/pull/69854)
+in Kubernetes `v1.11.4` with the default permissions for Azure Files reverting to `0777`.
+Great news.